 On many occasions, the industry refers to cell towers interchangeably with the term “cell sites.”
 A notable example was during the 2016 Super Bowl, during which T-Mobile advertised that it has more LTE towers than Verizon.
 To be perfectly accurate, T-Mobile should have said that it has more LTE “cell sites” than Verizon.
-Even the press regularly publishes the words “cell tower” or “cell phone tower” when referring to a specific site build or location.
+Even the press regularly publishes the words “cell tower” or “cell phone tower” interchangeably when referring to a specific site build or location.

-"In 20% of news articles that we read about cell sites, the reporter refers to a cell tower when they really should be saying cell site.
+In 20% of news articles about cell sites, the reporter refers to a cell tower when they really should be saying cell site.
 What is the difference?

 A Cell Phone Tower is the actual physical structure that the antennas are attached to.
 Please see our page on types of cell phone towers for more information about recognizing different types of towers.

 It’s also worth noting that a tower can have multiple sites installed upon it.
 For an example, please see the image above where there are two cell sites (suppose these belong to T-Mobile and Verizon, respectively) installed on a cell phone tower.
 The technical term for the installation of a cell site on a cell tower is “collocation.”
 The tower could be owned by T-Mobile or Verizon, or one of the two carriers might have sold the tower to a third-party tower company such as American Tower or Crown Castle.
 Even if the tower is sold, the “cell site” itself still belongs to the wireless telecom.